mgomes/vibescript/README.md

 - `examples/future/` – stretch goals that require planned language features (blocks, iteration, effectful DB streaming).

 Some scripts (notably in `examples/background/` and `examples/future/`) require features that are not yet implemented.
 Keeping them in the tree makes it easy to track interpreter progress—enable them one by one as functionality lands.

+## Development

+- Run the full test suite with `just test`, which fixes a local Go build cache and executes `go test ./...`.